A Program Summary Report gives you a clear overview of how a program is performing. It’s a useful tool to:

-- Check how the program is progressing over time
+- Track overall program progress over time

 Status of the program

-Number of learners, coaches and facilitators in the program
+Number of learners, coaches, and facilitators

 Program summary report graph